cherrypy/cherrypy/sphinx/source/advanced.rst

 or `Jinja2 <jinja.pocoo.org/docs/>`_.

-You will find `here <https://bitbucket.org/Lawouach/cherrypy-recipes/src/tip/web/templating/>`_ a recipe on how integrating them using a mix :ref:`plugins <busplugins>` and :ref:`tools <tools>`.
+You will find `here <https://bitbucket.org/Lawouach/cherrypy-recipes/src/tip/web/templating/>`_ a recipe on how to integrate them using a mix :ref:`plugins <busplugins>` and :ref:`tools <tools>`.

 Testing your application
 ########################

-Web application, like any other kind of code, must be tested.
+Web applications, like any other kind of code, must be tested.
 CherryPy provides a :class:`helper class <cherrypy.test.helper.CPWebCase>` to ease writing functional tests.